Jai Ho! (You Are My Destiny): Background and development

 At the beginning of 2009, Billboard magazine stated that Doll Domination failed to make a commercial impact on the Billboard 200, unlike their previous effort PCD, which sold 3 million copies in the United States.
-Subsequently, Scherzinger confirmed that the current album would be re-released with new songs.
+Subsequently, Nicole Scherzinger confirmed that the current album would be re-released with new songs.
 In the interview she said: "it's a new life, a new push for Doll Domination.
 In this industry these days, that's what we're trying to do, always put new music out there and get people to pay attention.
 So this is a way for people to get new songs of ours and for people who haven't picked up the album so far to get another spin of our music."

 After watching Slumdog Millionaire, record executives Ron Fair and Jimmy Iovine wanted to turn "Jai Ho" into a "pop record without deviating from the original melody".
-After Fair and Iovine were successful in getting a green-light from Rahman, they asked Scherzinger, the lead singer of the Pussycat Dolls, to write an interpretation of the song.
+After Fair and Iovine were successful in getting a green-light from A. R. Rahman, they asked Scherzinger, the lead singer of the Pussycat Dolls, to write an interpretation of the song.
 Scherzinger was hesitant at first, stating in an interview that: "[...]
 I was scared to death to touch it [and] afraid for people to hear it before I even wrote it".
 Scherzinger put her "heart into writing the lyrics and put in themes from the film Slumdog Millionaire.
 Love and destiny were elements from the movie that [she] put into the track".
 She stated that she "prayed every night to do this right".
 Fair and Iovine additionally hired Brick & Lace, The Writing Camp and Ester Dean to write their own interpretation of the song.